ericleasemorgan/reader-negotiation/cookbook.md

 	curl -H "Accept: text/csv" http://carrels.distantreader.org > catalog.csv

-A suite of software called "csvkit" is a set of command-line scripts written in Python and the scripts eat CSV lunch.
+A suite of software called "csvkit" is a set of command-line scripts written in Python, and the scripts eat CSV lunch.
 See https://csvkit.readthedocs.io and install csvkit:

 	pip install csvkit

-# get a list of all carrels and pipe the to csvlook for browsing purposes
+Now, in the form of a CSV stream, request a list of all study carrels, pipe the result to a csvkit tool called "csvlook", and pipe the result to a pager called "less".
+Browsing the result ought to be now much easier:

-curl -L -H "Accept: text/csv" http://carrels.distantreader.org | csvlook | less -S
+	curl -H "Accept: text/csv" http://carrels.distantreader.org | csvlook | less -S

 # JSON output; CVS output is okay, but JSON is often more preferable